 Name and Position Approximate Fiscal 2009 Bonus Range (% of Fiscal 2009 Base Salary)

-Neal R. Verfuerth
+Neal R. Verfuerth 75-125%

-Chief Executive Officer 75-125%
+Chief Executive Officer

-Daniel J. Waibel
+Daniel J. Waibel 29-49

-President of Orion Asset Management 29-49
+President of Orion Asset Management

-John H. Scribante
+John H. Scribante 30-50

-Senior Vice President of Business Development 30-50
+President of Orion Technology Ventures

-Patricia A. Verfuerth
+Patricia A. Verfuerth 23-38

-Vice President of Operations 23-38
+Vice President of Operations

-Scott R. Jensen
+Scott R. Jensen 26-44

-Chief Financial Officer 26-44
+Chief Financial Officer

 At the beginning of fiscal 2009, based on our company's then budgeted financial performance for that fiscal year, our compensation committee established applicable revenue and operating income targets for fiscal 2009.
 For each financial target, our compensation committee also established a threshold minimum level of financial performance and a maximum level of financial performance relative to each target.
-If our actual financial performance equaled each targeted financial metric, then the portion of our annual cash incentive bonus payouts based on achieving that financial target, would have been equal to 100% of the targeted bonus amount.
-If we did not achieve the specified minimum threshold level of financial performance for each targeted financial performance metric, then we would pay out 75% of the targeted amount of the incentive bonus based on that financial performance for each targeted financial performance metric, then we would pay out 75% of the targeted amount of the incentive bonus based on that financial performance for each targeted maximum level of financial performance for each targeted maximum level of financial performance for each targeted maximum level of financial performance for each targeted amount of the incentive bonus based on that financial performance for each targeted amount of the incentive bonus based on the transcial performance between the threshold and target levels and between the target and maximum levels for each financial performance metric would have resulted in a prorated portion of the financial performance metric metric between the target levels and between the target and maximum levels for each financial performance metric between the target levels and between the target and maximum levels for each financial performance metric betwee
+If our actual financial performance equaled each targeted financial metric, then the portion of our annual cash incentive bonus payouts based on achieving that financial target would have been equal to 100% of the targeted bonus amount.
+If we did not achieve the specified minimum threshold level of financial performance for each targeted financial metric, then no incentive bonus payout based on that financial performance metric, then we would be paid.
+If we equaled the specified minimum threshold level of financial performance for each targeted amount of the incentive bonus based on that financial performance metric, then we would pay out 75% of the targeted amount of the incentive bonus based on that financial performance metric.
+If we equaled or exceeded the specified maximum level of financial performance for each targeted financial performance metric.
+If we equaled or exceeded the specified maximum level of financial performance metric.
+Financial performance between the threshold and target levels and between the target and maximum levels for each financial performance metric would have resulted in a prorated portion of the financial-based bonus being paid.

-Under our Fiscal 2009 Cash Incentive Program, (i) 40% of each NEO's fiscal 2009 target bonus award was based on our achieving a targeted revenue goal of \$121.0 million (with a minimum threshold target of \$90.7 million and up to \$151.3 million as a maximum target); (ii) 40% of each NEO's fiscal 2009 target bonus award was based on our achieving a targeted operating income goal of \$19.6 million (with a minimum threshold target of \$14.7 million and up to \$24.5 million as a maximum target); (iii) 40% of each NEO's fiscal 2009 target bonus award was based on subjective individual performance criteria to be determined by our compensation committee in its discretion based on the recommendations of our chief executive officer (other than respecting himself).
+Under our Fiscal 2009 Cash Incentive Program, (i) 40% of each NEO's fiscal 2009 target bonus award was based on our achieving a targeted revenue goal of \$121.0 million (with a minimum threshold target of \$90.7 million and up to \$151.3 million as a maximum target); (ii) 40% of each NEO's fiscal 2009 target bonus award was based on our achieving a targeted operating income goal of \$19.6 million (with a minimum threshold target of \$14.7 million and up to \$24.5 million as a maximum target); and (iii) 20% of each NEO's fiscal 2009 target bonus award was based on subjective individual performance criteria to be determined by our compensation committee in its discretion based on the recommendations of our chief executive officer (other than respecting himself).